Career Highlights: 1943 to present day

 Training for operations in the Far East commenced on 16th July.
 Sqn.Leader Daniell flew KG403 from Odiham to Broadwell for glider-tow practice.
 FO Williams also used 403 for this training on 16th before Flt.Lt Moulder and FO Spinks took over on the following day for local formation flying.
 Flt.Lt Wharton also flew some glider tow lessons in KG403 on July 18th and followed these with supply dropping practice.
 The latter was to prove useful in India although the glider training, carried-out on 18th with Flt.Lt Hill at the controls of KG403, would not be of any further use.
 FO Williams took part in formation paratroop dropping later on 18th July.

-KG403 was air-tested by PO Wright on 22nd July. this may have been prior to her departure for India during mid-August although she is not recorded as being part of the second, third or fourth groups of Dakotas despatched to Tullihal, India.
-KG403 could, conceivably, have been part of the first or fifth groups of five aircraft.
-233 Squadron replaced RCAF squadrons 435 and 436 in India and the Dakotas which had flown the Squadron from England were used to carry the Canadian personnel to England.
-Either way, KG403 was assigned to 435/ 436 Squadrons upon their arrival in England in September 1945.
+KG403 was air-tested by PO Wright on 22nd July.
+This may have been prior to her departure for India during mid-August although she is not recorded as being part of the second, third or fourth groups of Dakotas despatched to India.
+However, KG403 could, conceivably, have been part of the first or fifth groups of five aircraft sent by 233 to Tulihal in India where the RAF squadron replaced the Canadian 435 Squadron.
+In parallel, 48 Squadron RAF flew their Dakota complement to India/ Burma to replace 436 Squadron RAF.
+In both cases, the RAF aircraft returned with the Canadians, relocating to their new homes in Britain.
+While KG403, as a 233 Squadron Dakota, probably returned to Odiham with 435 Squadron, it was subsequently transferred to 436 Squadron at Down Ampney.

-The Canadian government took ownership of KG403 on 16th April 1946 – by then the Dakota had returned to Canada and was shortly allocated to the RCAF unit at Mossbank on July 20th 1946.
-Her designation with the RCAF was Dakota IIIR (1).
+The Canadian government is reported as having taken ownership of KG403 on 16th April 1946 and, around then, the Dakota probably returned to Canada to be allocated to the RCAF unit at Mossbank on July 20th 1946 with the RCAF designation Dakota IIIR (1).

 Mossbank was the RCAF’s #2 Bombing and Gunnery School but records show that it was closed in August 1944.
 It is possible that it was used as a storage/ allocation facility prior to the assimilation of aircraft into the peacetime air force.